 Rosemary Oil: This oil can elevate blood pressure so be extra cautious or avoid it if you have high blood pressure.
 Test a small patch of skin before applying to the scalp.

-The essential oils available from Organixx are among the highest quality essential oils available to consumers.
+Essential oils available from Organixx are among the highest quality essential oils available to consumers.
 They are made with indigenously sourced plants retrieved from the world’s best sources.

 - The Complete Illustrated Guide to Aromatherapy: A Practical Approach to the Use of Essential Oils for Health & Well-being by Julia Lawless